meow102671/Word-Scrambler/README.md

 Clone the repo and run it in terminal.

 # What It Does
-It scrambles the sentence its given, can unscramble sentences if user have an encryption key.
+It scrambles the sentences its given, can unscramble sentences if user have an encryption key.